Undergraduate Research Opportunities Program (UROP) placements

 The majority of PhD students commence their projects in the period from January to March.

-Students interested in a PhD program at the Bionics Institute are requested to consider the type of project they would like to undertake (see table of projects
+Students interested in a PhD program at the Bionics Institute are requested to consider the type of project they would like to undertake (see detailed list of current projects

 ) and make contact with the Student Coordinator